-With the recent release Bitwarden now has a new option for Copy Custom Field Name in the context, or right-click, menu in browsers.
+With this release Bitwarden now has a new option for Copy Custom Field Name in the context, or right-click, menu in browsers.
 This straightforward option finds the ID/name of the field or text box within the HTML code and copies it to the clipboard.
-This greatly simplifies the creation of custom fields and makes it easier than ever for Bitwarden users to add more data fields to vault items.
-Read on to learn about custom fields and how the new context menu option works.
+This greatly simplifies the creation of password manager custom fields and makes it easier than ever for Bitwarden users to add more data fields to vault items.

 All boxes that accept user input in a webpage are known as fields, and have invisible names embedded in the page’s code.
 Creating a custom field hinges on capturing this name.